ThomasMertes/seed7/src/read_me.txt

   happened, when starting a program that was dynamically linked to ncurses.
 Obviously the dependency of the ncurses package was set wrong.
-I fixed this by downloading libtinfo.so.5 and copiing it to the directory /lib64.
+I fixed this by downloading libtinfo.so.5 and copying it to the directory /lib64.

 HOW TO VERIFY THAT THE INTERPRETER WORKS CORRECT?